OpenAI and DeepMind AI system achieves ‘superhuman’ performance in Pong and Enduro

-Machines learning to play games by watching humans might sound like the plot of a science fiction novel, but that’s exactly what researchers at OpenAI — a nonprofit, San Francisco-based AI research company backed by Elon Musk, Reid Hoffman, and Peter Thiel, among other tech luminaries — and Google subsidiary Deepmind claim to have accomplished.
+Machines learning to play games by watching humans might sound like the plot of a science fiction novel, but that’s exactly what researchers at OpenAI — a nonprofit, San Francisco-based AI research company backed by Elon Musk, Reid Hoffman, and Peter Thiel, among other tech luminaries — and Google subsidiary DeepMind claim to have accomplished.

 In a paper published on the preprint server Arxiv.org (“Reward learning from human preferences and demonstrations in Atari”), they describe an AI system that combines two approaches to learning from human feedback: expert demonstrations and trajectory preferences.
 Their deep neural network — which, like other neural networks, consists of mathematical functions loosely modeled on neurons in the brain — achieved superhuman performance on two out of the nine Atari games tested (Pong and Enduro) and beat baseline models in seven.